parameterizeit/starter-academic/content/authors/peabody-e/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Technicians
 ---

-Jack spent three summers in the Rocky Mountains collecting demographic data from *Valeriana edulis* and imposing future climate conditions upon them.
-He's one of only two team members to have driven, walked, biked, and skied our to our field sites.
-Jack is now working on [designing & synthesizing new catalysts](https://www.bradyworrell.com/the-team) for his Ph.D. in Chemistry at Denver University.
+Eddie is working on his undergraduate degree at Northwestern University.